fp7mplane/protocol-ri/doc/protocol-spec.md

 - __time__: a timestamp, expressed in terms of UTC.
 The precision of the timestamp is taken to be unambiguous based on its representation.
 - __address__: an identifier of a network-level entity, including an address family.
 The address family is presumed to be implicit in the format of the message, or explicitly stored.
 Addresses may represent specific endpoints or entire networks.
 - __url__: a uniform resource locator

+### Augmented Registry Information

+Additional keys beyond __prim__, __desc__, and __name__ may appear in an mPlane registry to augment information about each element; these are not presently used by the reference implementation's information model but may be used by software built around

+Elements in the core registry at `http://ict-mplane.eu/registry/core` may contain the following augmented registry keys:

+- __units__: If applicable, units in which the element is expressed; equal to the units part of a structured name if present.

 ## Message Types